 When we started SendCutSend it was with a full-blown dedication to innovation.
-We wanted to make on-demand manufacturing faster, smarter, slicker and better.
+We wanted to make online manufacturing faster, smarter, slicker and better.
 And we wanted to pass those advantages along to generations of entrepreneurs, makers, fabricators and tinkerers.

 The first thing we tackled was an ambitious software project we affectionately called “The Pizza Tracker.”

 Now, you might be asking pizza and metal cutting?
 Really?
 How do those fit together?
 And the answer is they don’t (except at the occasional SendCutSend lunch).
-Project Pizza Tracker was simply our code word for the first foundational software innovation that would make our laser cutting service lightning quick, completely transparent, and create a price quoting and delivery system that was accurate and adaptable.
+Project Pizza Tracker was simply our code word for the first foundational software innovation that would make our laser cutting service lightning quick, completely transparent, and create an instant quoting and delivery system that was accurate and adaptable.
 It was wholly and unabashedly inspired by Domino’s Pizza, and their early delivery tracking technology (in idea only).
-And, even though we don’t like to brag, we think we may have upped the ante with some pretty cool laser-cutting code and logistics innovations.
+And, even though we don’t like to brag, we think we may have upped the ante with some pretty cool online laser cutting code and logistics innovations.
 Pizza tracking is awesome, but laser metal-cutting tracking might take the cake.
 There are sparks and orders fly off the cutting table so fast that you can almost smell the burnt metal when you open the package — almost.

 These ambitious projects never go smoothly.

 The first problem we had to solve was that all off-the-shelf ordering and tracking software works off of SKUs — those barcodes affixed to every product and food item on the planet.
-But, custom laser-cut metal parts have no SKUs.
+But, custom laser cut metal parts have no SKUs.
 So we had to build a system that tracked and inventoried raw metal products without these identifiers.
 We soon learned why you don’t see these types of systems created for made-to-order manufacturers.
 It’s really hard.

 While we can’t give away how we solved this problem — some things we have to keep close to the vest — we unlocked the full potential of ordering, inventorying and tracking thanks to some brilliant minds at SendCutSend.
 It was a lot of hard work, maybe a little magic, and a lot of creative problem-solving.